mmenghnani/Web-Performance-Optimization/README.md

 3) Decreased the number of iterations for the loop generating sliding pizza from 200 to 100.

 HTML changes
-1) Inlined the style.css for pizza.html to unblock critical rendering path
+1) Inlined the style.css for pizza.html

-Desktop and Mobile Score for Index.html

 Image for time to resize pizza
 ![image](https://user-images.githubusercontent.com/11216561/32531010-660e6d5c-c3f6-11e7-9b33-67a3b15cb4b9.png)